Thelo Aasgaard: Rangers

 After Luton’s relegation from the Championship, Aasgaard joined Scottish Premiership club Rangers on 5 July 2025 for an undisclosed fee which was reported to be £3.5 million.
 He signed a contract running until 2029.
 After an early injury ruled him out of the opening league and European fixtures, Thelo finally made his debut coming on as a second half substitute in a 4–2 victory over Alloa Athletic in the Premier Sports League Cup.

+Anderlecht (loan)

+On 2 September 2026, Aasgaard signed for Belgian club Anderlecht on loan with an option to buy.

 International career

 Aasgaard was born in Liverpool, England, and is of Norwegian descent through his father, and of French descent through his mother.

 He represented the Norway under-16 team three times in 2018.

 In August 2021, Aasgaard was called up to the Norway under-20 team for the first time, and made his debut on the right of midfield in their 1–1 draw with Germany under-20 on 6 September 2021.

-On the 9th September, 2025, Aasgaard scored four goals for Norway off the bench at the 65th minute against Moldova in an 11–1 victory in the UEFA World Cup Qualifiers.
+On 9 September 2025, Aasgaard scored four goals for Norway off the bench at the 65th minute against Moldova in an 11–1 victory in the UEFA World Cup Qualifiers.

+Aasgaard was included in the 26-man squad selected by Norway national team manager Ståle Solbakken for the 2026 FIFA World Cup.
+During their match against France on 26 June 2026 in Boston, Aasgaard scored a goal in the 20th minute, though Norway ultimately lost the match.